andrew/ultimate-awesome/README.md

 - [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
 - [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis.
 - [awesome-javascript-learning](https://github.com/micromata/awesome-javascript-learning) - A tiny list limited to the best JavaScript Learning Resources.
-- [awesome-android-libraries](https://github.com/wasabeef/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
 - [awesome-split-keyboards](https://github.com/diimdeep/awesome-split-keyboards) - A collection of ergonomic split keyboards ⌨.
 - [awesome-nodejs-projects](https://github.com/sqreen/awesome-nodejs-projects) - Curated list of awesome open-source applications made with Node.js.
 - [awesome-infosec](https://github.com/onlurking/awesome-infosec) -  A curated list of awesome infosec courses and training resources.